The ELMS 4 Hours of Monza opens two weekends of Endurance races in the Temple of Speed

 What are regularity races

-By definition, in the world of motors, regularity races are those competitions in which participants are required to cover the different sections of the route at predetermined times .
+By definition, in the world of motorsports, regularity races are those competitions in which participants are required to complete various sections of the route in predetermined times .
 The route is marked in a Road Book , which is given to all crews.
 Furthermore, for the entire duration of the race, the cars must be driven at the indicated average speed (usually 50 km / h).
 The lengths of the regularity races are quite variable, between 80 and 300 km in total, sometimes even divided over different and consecutive days.
-Depending on the vehicles that are allowed to participate, the regularity races are divided into:
+Depending on the vehicles that are allowed to participate, regularity races are divided into:

 • Classic Regularity , with cars in original trim, on public roads;